 If you don’t know something, say so, but let them know you’ll find out.
 Look up the information and share it with them, or look it up together.

 NHS Choices, which has lots of information on sex and relationships, is a reliable source of information.
-Other organisations include:

-What if my son or daughter is Gay or Lesbian
+What if my Son or Daughter is Gay or Lesbian ?

 Your child might be gay, lesbian or bisexual.
 If so, they still need to know about safer sex messages, including how to protect themselves against STIs and pregnancy.
 They might use a discussion about sex and relationships as an opportunity to come out (to tell you about their sexual orientation).